New Zealand and Australia

 These investments and developments have led to a highly skilled community of researchers and consultants in Australia.
 However, the scale of the problems is such that there still is a need for expert input from outside Australia; both in expertise and capacity.
 Additionally, high tech markets like in Australia allow Deltares to accelerate innovation through international collaboration and potentially access to local R&D funding.
 This is where Deltares can offer added value.

 The scale of our activities in New Zealand is somewhat smaller, but we can offer expertise to address some of the problems New Zealand has with water quality and we see potential there as well.
-Our connections with the academic world are good and we can build upon those as well.
+Our connections with the academic world are good and we can build upon those too.

 What can we offer to Australia and New Zealand?

 - Our software tools and model expertise: Delft3D, Delft-FEWS, DELWAQ, DAM, iMOD, etc.

 - Our skilled experts in all fields across Deltares

 - Our integrated and participative way of working, for example in ‘Building with Nature’ and ‘Room for the River’ and with our Sustainable Delta Game